benowino7/thursday-week-3-project/README.md

 - Open the command line, navigate to the django app folder and execute:
     - `virtualenv env` (requires virtualenv), Mac `virtualenv yourenv -p python3.6`
     - Linux: `source env/bin/activate`, Windows: `call env/Scripts/activate.bat`, Mac `source env/bin/activate`
-    - navigate to the `django_instagram` folder using `cd django_instagram`
+    - navigate to the `django_award` folder using `cd django_award`
     - execute `pip install -r requirements.txt` or `pip3 install -r requirements.txt` depending on your python installation.
     - If the Pillow fail to install on Windows, then install it manually `pip install ../whl/Pillow-5.0.0-cp36-none-win32.whl` (if you are not using python 3.6 32 bit then  [download the Pillow wheel](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pillow) for your python version).
     - Run `python manage.py migrate` or `python3 manage.py migrate`
     - Run `python manage.py runserver` or `python3 manage.py runserver` depending on your python installation
-    - Open http://127.0.0.1:8000/ in web browser.
+    - Open https://thawing-plateau-18765.herokuapp.com in web browser.
-    - To access the admin forms go to http://127.0.0.1:8000/admin/ and enter user: benowino7, password: benjil100
+    - To access the admin forms go to https://thawing-plateau-18765.herokuapp.com/admin/ and enter user: benowino7, password: benjil100

 ## Features